RELATES TO: KRS 205.201, 209.030(5), 216.535, 216.540-216.543, 42 U.S.C. 3001 et seq.

 (d) Nature of the complaint as specifically as possible;

-(e) Name and location of alleged perpetrator; and
+(e) Name and location of the alleged perpetrator; and

-(f) Identity of the reporting source.
-Reports may be made anonymously.
+(f) Identity of the reporting source, though reports may be made anonymously.

 (3) The person receiving the report may contact other agencies or individuals to secure additional information relevant to the investigation.

 Section 13.
 Complaint Investigation.
-(1) Long-term care facility residents shall have the right to:
+(1) A long-term care facility resident shall have the right to:

 (b) Associate and communicate privately with persons of their choice; and

-(c) Private meetings with the appropriate long-term care facility inspectors from the Cabinet for Health Services.
+(c) Private meetings with the appropriate long-term care facility inspectors from the Cabinet for Health and Family Services.

-(2) Long-term care ombudsmen shall investigate and resolve complaints:
+(2) A long-term care ombudsman shall investigate and resolve complaints:

-(a) Made by or on behalf of elderly individuals who are residents of long-term care facilities relating to action which may adversely affect the health, safety, welfare and rights of the resident;
+(a) Made by or on behalf of an elderly individual who is a resident of a long-term care facility relating to action which may adversely affect the health, safety, welfare, and rights of the resident; and

-(b) Made by or on behalf of nonelderly long-term care facility residents if actions will:
+(b) Made by or on behalf of a nonelderly long-term care facility resident if actions will:

-1. Benefit elderly residents of that long-term care facility or elderly residents of long-term care facilities generally; or
+1.a.
+Benefit an elderly resident of that long-term care facility or elderly residents of long-term care facilities generally; or

 (4) The Kentucky and regional ombudsmen shall inform the district ombudsmen of on-site investigations conducted in their districts.

-(5) The investigation shall be conducted according to the following criteria:
+(5) The investigation shall be conducted according to the criteria established in this subsection.

-(a) Investigation may include contact with the resident, staff of the long-term care facility and collateral contacts.
+(a) Investigation shall include contact with the resident, staff of the long-term care facility, and collateral contacts.

-(b) Representatives of the program shall, upon entering the facility, promptly notify the administrator or his designated representative of their presence.
+(b) A representative of the program shall, upon entering the facility, promptly notify the administrator or his designated representative of his presence.

-(c) Representatives of the program shall not enter the living area of residents without identifying themselves to the resident.
+(c) A representative of the program shall not enter the living area of a resident without identifying himself to the resident.

-(a) Persuading or negotiating at nursing home administrative level to change particular nursing home behavior, pattern or practice affecting the resident;
+(a) Collaborating or negotiating at the nursing home administrative level to change particular nursing home behavior, pattern, or practice affecting the resident;

 (c) Effecting positive enforcement action by a regulatory agency;